rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

     sudo /etc/init.d/rabbitmq-server restart

-When no configuration is specified STOMP Adapter will listen on localhost by default.
+When no configuration is specified the STOMP Adapter will listen on localhost by default.

 ### Checking that the adapter is running